dprakash2101/SDK_Automation_Github/README.md

-# Generate SDK and Push to Another Repository Workflow
+# Generate SDK and Push to Another Repository - GitHub Workflow

 ## Overview

 This GitHub Actions workflow is designed to automate the process of generating a software development kit (SDK) using the OpenAPI Generator and pushing the generated SDK to another repository.
-The workflow triggers on each push to the `main` branch of the repository.
+The GitHu workflow triggers on each push to the `main` branch of the repository.

 ## Workflow Steps